On this page:

 Waterbird breeding was recorded at 5 of 7 Wimmera Mallee wetlands in the North Central CMA region, during spring 2021 after water for the environment was delivered.
 This included 3 species of duck and Australian Grebe.
 The watering also provided water in the landscape to support terrestrial biota.

-7.7 GL of environmental water to Lake Meran
+Delivery of 7.7 GL of environmental water to Lake Meran

 Showcasing the Campaspe